mflowgen/mflowgen/README.md

 Quick Start
 --------------------------------------------------------------------------

-This repo includes a small Verilog design that computes a greater common divisor function.
+This repo includes a small Verilog design that computes a greatest common divisor function.
 You can use this design to demo the ASIC flow with open-source tools.
 This section steps through how to clone the repo and push this design through synthesis, place, and route